Current Exhibits

 JMPS Admin JMPS Admin

-Be sure to join us for an artist reception on Sunday, December 7th, from 2-3:30 PM.
+Be sure to join us on Sunday, February 8th, from 2-3:30 PM for an artist reception!

 Read More